GoodManApps/Itemis.SalesTaxes/README.md

 For each problem, I applied the following solution:
 1) I solved the problem using the strategy pattern, so that in the future you can easily add a new strategy without affecting the current implementation.
 2) This problem was solved using the bridge pattern so that two independent class hierarchies can be connected.
-3) I solved this problem using the decorators pattern, that is, the invoice acts as a decal for performing calculations with products, displaying the result.
+3) I solved this problem using the facade pattern, that is, the invoice acts as a decal for performing calculations with products, displaying the result.

 To start app you can use one of two ways:
 * Download binaries of version 1.0.